7 Goals to Accomplish When You Retire

 One of the least fun, yet most important goals many retirees have is what they’ll leave behind.
 Estate planning is critical as you enter retirement.
 What are you going to leave behind for your children?
 What about your spouse?

 Now is the time to start making moves regarding where your assets will be placed and how they will be distributed.
-Consider creating a trust to avoid probate and be sure to talk to your loved ones so that they know what to expect.
+Consider creating a trust to avoid probate, and be sure to talk to your loved ones so that they know what to expect.

 Why Your Goals Are Important to NextGen Wealth